Receive settlements

 - T is the transaction date.

-For example, a transaction is processed on Tuesday and the currency’s standard settlement speed is T+2.
-The funds are then ready for settlement on Thursday, and are paid out in your next upcoming settlement.
+For example, a payment is processed on Tuesday and the currency’s standard settlement speed is T+2.
+The funds become ready for settlement on Thursday, and are paid out in your next settlement.
+If your settlement frequency is:

 - Daily – The funds are paid out on Thursday.